Ira-Panasiuk-2024/nodejs-hw-mongodb/README.md

 npm run dev
 ```

-### 🛠️ Available Scripts

-- `npm start` - Start the production server
-- `npm run dev` - Start the development server with nodemon
-- `npm test` - Run tests (if configured)

-## 🔧 API Endpoints

-The application provides RESTful API endpoints for managing resources.
-Detailed API documentation will be added as the project develops.

 ## 🤝 Contributing

 This is a homework project, but feedback and suggestions are welcome!
 Please feel free to: